Skip to main content

 ✓ Pros

-• ✓Model portability means switching from GPT-4 to Claude to Llama requires re-optimization, not prompt rewriting — programs transfer across providers
+• ✓Model portability: switching from GPT-4 to Claude to Llama requires re-optimization, not prompt rewriting — programs transfer across 10+ supported LLM providers via LiteLLM

-• ✓Small model optimization routinely achieves competitive accuracy on Llama/Mistral models, reducing inference costs by 10-50x versus large commercial models
+• ✓Small model optimization routinely achieves competitive accuracy on Llama/Mistral models, reducing inference costs by 10-50x versus hand-prompted GPT-4

-• ✓Assertions and constraints provide runtime validation with automatic retry — catching and fixing LLM output errors programmatically
+• ✓Runtime assertions, output refinement, and BestOfN modules provide programmatic validation with automatic retry — catching LLM output errors without manual try/except scaffolding

 ✗ Cons

-• ✗Steeper learning curve than prompt engineering — requires understanding modules, signatures, optimizers, and evaluation methodology before seeing benefits
+• ✗Steeper learning curve than prompt engineering — requires understanding signatures, modules, optimizers, metrics, and evaluation methodology before seeing benefits

 • ✗Optimization requires labeled examples (even 10-50), which some teams don't have and must create manually before they can use the framework effectively

-• ✗Less mature production tooling (deployment, monitoring, logging) compared to LangChain or LlamaIndex ecosystems
+• ✗Less mature production tooling (deployment, monitoring, dashboards) compared to LangChain or LlamaIndex commercial ecosystems — most observability is roll-your-own

-• ✗Abstraction can make debugging harder — when output is wrong, tracing through compiled prompts and optimizer decisions adds investigative complexity
+• ✗Abstraction layer can make debugging harder — when output is wrong, tracing through compiled prompts and optimizer decisions adds investigative complexity beyond reading a prompt string

 Frequently Asked Questions